One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 Marginalized.
 Every time, I can't help but imagine someone smeared in butter stuff.

-Makes sense to me (Score:3, Insightful)
+Makes sense to me (Score:4, Insightful)

 The last drop was llvm associating itself with an organization that